FAIR2-for-research-software/Documentation/episodes/sites.md

 [GitHub Pages documentation](https://docs.github.com/en/pages)

-### Read the Docs
+### Getting started

 TODO

+### Deploying your site

+TODO

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Structured documentation websites are very useful for users to learn to use all kinds of digital systems.
+- Structured documentation websites are very useful for users to learn to use all kinds of digital systems, ensuring its successful adoption by the wider research community.
 - Documentation sites contain comprehensive installation instructions, user guides, and troubleshooting tips.
 - There are several libraries that may be used to generate documentation sites.
 - Documentation websites may be deployed to a hosting platform.